inaadem/go-web-app-docker-helm/README.md

+# Transforming a Go Web Application with DevOps Practices

 This project focused on applying advanced DevOps practices to a simple Go web application built with the net/http package.
 The main objectives were to containerize the application, automate infrastructure provisioning, and establish a robust CI/CD pipeline for streamlined deployment and monitoring.

 Key activities included: